Vaccines: History, Science, Policy (Gen Ed 1175)

 Lessons from Ebola: Preventing the Next Pandemic

-Led by Harvard Global Health Institute Director Dr. Ashish Jha, the edX course – Lessons from Ebola: Preventing the Next Pandemic illustrates the architecture of health systems at the height of the Ebola outbreak, provides clarity on the governance, structure, and capacity issues that were underscored during the crisis, and places an emphasis on where the world can stand next in preventing future pandemics.
+Led by former Harvard Global Health Institute Director Dr. Ashish Jha, the edX course – Lessons from Ebola: Preventing the Next Pandemic illustrates the architecture of health systems at the height of the Ebola outbreak, provides clarity on the governance, structure, and capacity issues that were underscored during the crisis, and places an emphasis on where the world can stand next in preventing future pandemics.

 About the course

 The 2014 Ebola outbreak has made clear the fragility of existing health systems.
-While responding to the current epidemic is critical, we also have an opportunity to learn lessons for pandemic responses, to forge partnerships across borders and disciplines, and demonstrate our commitment to value all human lives.
+While responding to the current pandemic is critical, we also have an opportunity to learn lessons for pandemic responses, to forge partnerships across borders and disciplines, and demonstrate our commitment to value all human lives.

-This four-week course provides the context in which to understand the Ebola outbreak — why now, and why did so many people suffer and die?
+This four-week course provided the context in which to understand the Ebola outbreak — why now, and why did so many people suffer and die?
 The course lays out the global governance structure — what was the global response supposed to look like, and where did it fail?

 What you’ll learn